Meet Sarah

 “Owning our story can be hard but not nearly as difficult as spending our lives running from it.
 Embracing our vulnerabilities is risky but not nearly as dangerous as giving up on love and belonging and joy—the experiences that make us the most vulnerable.
 Only when we are brave enough to explore the darkness will we discover the infinite power of our light.”

-I warmly welcome people from all cultures, identities, abilities, and backgrounds.
+• I warmly welcome people from all cultures, identities, abilities, and backgrounds.
 I have a special passion for supporting fellow immigrants, expatriates, international students, and members of the LGBTQIA+ and neurodivergent communities.
-Additionally, I have experience working with undergraduate and graduate students, trainee counsellors, musicians, and, funnily enough, many devoted fans of Taylor Swift—an unexpected commonality that I truly appreciate!
+Additionally, I have experience working with undergraduate and graduate students, trainee and qualified counsellors, musicians and singers, and, funnily enough, many devoted fans of Taylor Swift—an unexpected commonality that I appreciate!

 Throughout my practice, I have supported many individuals navigating significant life transitions.
 These may include moving to a new country, coping with the loss of a loved one, adjusting to job changes, entering parenthood, leaving a religion or church, or managing shifts in personal relationships.
 I have also helped clients in untangling the complexities of their identities, including cultural, sexual, and gender identity, as they cultivate a sense of belonging.